top of page

 After you’ve subdivided, you could sell the property for a healthy profit, or continue to rent it out and sell it when it’s time to retire or move.

-Whatever you do, you need to start by choosing a high quality, architect-designed granny flat.
+Whatever you do, you must start by choosing a high-quality, architect-designed granny flat.
 Get in touch with the team here at BIBO to get started.

 bottom of page